-Processing payroll in Pennsylvania is pretty simple overall, as most of its regulations are in line with federal employment laws.
-However, what does make Pennsylvania more complicated than some states is its multiple taxes.
+Learning how to do payroll in Pennsylvania is simple overall, as most of its regulations are in line with federal employment laws.
+However, the multiple taxes to factor in make the process a bit complex.
 With state income tax, earned income tax, and local and city taxes, you’ll need to know which taxes you and your employees are responsible for paying.

 Running Payroll in Pennsylvania: Step-by-Step Instructions

 Step 2: Register with the Pennsylvania Department of Revenue.
-You can register for both Income Withholding and Unemployment Insurance tax accounts online using the PA-100 Business Entity Registration Form.
-You should receive your account number automatically after completing the online registration.
+You can register for both Income Withholding and Unemployment Insurance tax accounts online using the myPATH system.
+In 2022, this online registration system replaced the old PA-100 Business Entity Registration Form.
+After registering, you should receive your account number instantly.

 Step 3: Register for City Taxes.
 If you are paying an employee in either the City of Pittsburgh or the City of Philadelphia, you will be required to register for tax accounts with those cities individually.

-City of Pittsburgh: If you do not have a City ID and will be paying an employee in Pittsburgh, you must register your business with the City of Pittsburgh.
-You will want to select Payroll Expense Tax, Local Services Tax, and Earned Income Tax with Jordan Tax Service.
-You should receive your number one to two days after registering.
+- City of Pittsburgh: If you do not have a City ID and will be paying an employee in Pittsburgh, then you must register your business with the City of Pittsburgh.

-City of Philadelphia: If you do not have a City ID and will be paying an employee in Philadelphia, you must register your business with the City of Philadelphia.
-You can register with the City of Philadelphia Department of Revenue online.
-You should receive your account number automatically after completing the online registration.
+- City of Philadelphia: If you do not have a City ID and will be paying an employee in Philadelphia, you must register your business with the City of Philadelphia.
+You can register with the City of Philadelphia.

 Step 4: Register for local taxes.
 If one of your worksites is located in Pennsylvania, you are required to withhold and remit the local Earned Income Tax (EIT) and Local Services Tax (LST) on behalf of employees working in Pennsylvania.
 Worksites include factories, offices, branches, and warehouses.
 You can register by completing an Employer Registration Form and remitting it to your local tax collector.

-Step 6: Collect, review, and approve time sheets.
+Step 7: Collect, review, and approve time sheets.
 Make sure to do this a couple of days before payday, as Pennsylvania Wage Payment and Collection Law says employees must receive their wages no later than the specified payday.
-Use one of our free time sheet templates to help if you don’t yet have an established system.
+There are multiple ways you can track employee time—use one of our free time sheet templates to help if you don’t yet have an established system.

-- Monthly Depositor: Requires that you deposit employment taxes on payments made during a month by the 15th day of the following month.
+- Monthly Depositor: Requires you to deposit employment taxes on payments made during a month by the 15th day of the following month.

-- Semi-Weekly Depositor: Requires that you deposit employment taxes for payments made Wednesday, Thursday, and/or Friday by the following Wednesday.
+- Semiweekly Depositor: Requires you to deposit employment taxes for payments made Wednesday, Thursday, and/or Friday by the following Wednesday.
 Deposit taxes for payments made Saturday, Sunday, Monday, and/or Tuesday by the following Friday.

-Step 9: Complete year-end payroll reports.
-You will need to complete W-2s for all employees, and 1099s for all independent contractors.
-Both employees and contractors must have received these documents by January 31 of the following year.
+Step 10: Complete year-end payroll reports.
+You will need to complete W-2s for all employees and 1099s for all independent contractors.
+Both employees and contractors must have received these documents by Jan.
+31 of the following year.

 Pennsylvania Payroll Taxes

-While there are no state or local taxes that you will be directly liable for as a Pennsylvania employer, you will be responsible for withholding and remitting them on behalf of your employees.
+As a Pennsylvania employer, you will be responsible for withholding and remitting taxes on behalf of your employees.
 Pennsylvania has both state and local taxes for its residents, so it’s important that you have a general understanding of what those are to ensure you’re in compliance.

 State Income Tax